Tel Aviv–Jerusalem railway: Planning

 Plans to build a line adjacent to Road 443 were discarded immediately, due to its being inside the West Bank.
 The Municipality of Jerusalem supported Plan G1, while Israel Railways supported Plan S as a quick deployment plan, followed by A1.
 On June 13, 2001, Transportation Minister Ephraim Sneh and Prime Minister Ariel Sharon chose to proceed with Israel Railways' plan.
 One of the reasons was environmentalists' opposition to G1, due to the route passing through the middle of a nature reserve.
 Plan B2 was used for the branch to Modi'in, which was completed in 2008.
 This section of railway is part of the Rishon LeZion–Modi'in railway, a longer future line that will extend from Modi'in to Rishon LeZion along right-of-way reserved for it during the construction of Highway 431.
 As part of the implementation of plan S, the old line's reach into Jerusalem was shortened at the request of the Jerusalem municipality.
 Instead of terminating at the Jerusalem Railway Station, the renovated line terminated at the new Malha Station in southern Jerusalem.

-Following plan S rehabilitation, trains using the Jaffa–Jerusalem railway reach southern Jerusalem in about 75 minutes from Tel Aviv.
-This relatively long travel time, the non-central location of Malha station, and the low capacity of the line due to its eastern section consisting of only single-track means that it continues to be one of the least-used lines in Israel Railways' network, even though it connects two large metropolises.
+Following plan S rehabilitation, trains using the Jaffa–Jerusalem railway reached southern Jerusalem in about 75 minutes from Tel Aviv.
+This relatively long travel time, the non-central location of Malha station, and the low capacity of the line due to its eastern section consisting of only single-track meant that it continued to be one of the least-used lines in Israel Railways' network, despite connecting two large metropolises.
 In contrast, the travel time from Tel Aviv to central Jerusalem using the A1 route is approximately 30 minutes, and enables a high frequency of trains to operate along the route.